HenrikMader/Masterthesis/readme.md

 ## General:
-Master Thesis - Process Mining Codebase
+Master Thesis - Process Mining Codebase.
 This repository contains code and datasets used for process mining experiments conducted for my master's thesis.
 It covers event log preprocessing, process model discovery, and evaluation methods.